History of the United States men's national soccer team: 2012

 After their first six matches resulted in only a win and a draw against four losses, the U.S. embarked on a five-game winning streak.
 On February 29, 2012, the team won 1–0 in Italy, the first ever win for the United States over Italy.
 In 2012, the team began its World Cup qualification, and topped their third round qualification group with four wins, one draw and one defeat.

 On June 2, 2013, the U.S. played a friendly against 2nd-ranked Germany in its Centennial celebration match at a sold out RFK Stadium in Washington D.C.
-The US won 4–3.
+The U.S. won 4–3.
 This was the USMNT's first win over a top 2 ranked team since the 2009 FIFA Confederations Cup.

 2013

-On June 6, 2013, the US beat Jamaica 2–1.
+On June 6, 2013, the U.S. beat Jamaica 2–1.
 On June 11, the U.S. beat Panama 2–0 at CenturyLink Field in Seattle in front of almost 41,000 fans, the seventh largest crowd for a World Cup Qualifier on U.S. soil.
 The game also drew the second largest TV audience on ESPN for a U.S. World Cup Qualifier.
 On June 18, the U.S. followed with a 1–0 victory over Honduras at Rio Tinto Stadium.
 In July 2013, the US hosted and played in the 2013 CONCACAF Gold Cup where they went undefeated in the group stage and won with a 1–0 victory over Panama in the final, a victory which represented a record 11th straight win.
 A 4–3 victory over Bosnia in an international friendly match in Sarajevo represented the 12th straight win for the USMNT, the longest winning streak for any team in the world at that time.
 In the win, Jozy Altidore scored a hat trick (the second of his career) and in doing so became the first U.S. player to score a goal in five consecutive games.
 The match was also the USMNT's first-ever come-from-behind win in Europe.

 On September 6, 2013, the 12 game winning streak came to an end when the U.S. lost to Costa Rica 3–1 at San Jose, Costa Rica.
 By defeating Mexico four days later, followed shortly thereafter by a 2–2 draw between Panama and Honduras, the U.S. clinched a spot in the 2014 World Cup.
 Next the United States beat Jamaica on the score 2–0 two late goals by Zusi and Altidore.
 The U.S. then defeated Panama 3–2 with two goals in stoppage time from Graham Zusi and Aron Jóhannsson.